abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 $$\text{covloss}_t = \sum_i \min(a_i^t, c_i^t)$$

-This discourages the network from attending (thus summarizing) anything that's already been covered.
+This discourages the network from attending to (thus summarizing) anything that's already been covered.

 ### Example Output